CompuTec/processforce-docs/current/user-guide/quality-control/test-protocols/test-protocols.md

 ### Item Properties

-In this tab, you can define **ADD LINK** Item Properties – physical and chemical characteristics of an Item.
-When the user adds the Item Number to the Header, the Item Properties that are explained within the **ADD LINK** Item Details > Properties tab of a related Item and have the Quality Control Testing field checked on **ADD LINK** the Item Property form are copied into the Item table.
+In this tab, you can define  Item Properties – physical and chemical characteristics of an Item.
+When the user adds the Item Number to the Header, the Item Properties that are explained within the  Item Details > Properties tab of a related Item and have the Quality Control Testing field checked on  the Item Property form are copied into the Item table.
 You can now add or remove properties and edit their details.

 ![Test Protocol Item Properties](./media/test-protocol-item-properties.png)

 ### QC Test/QC Pool Par.

-Click **ADD LINK** here to find out more.
+Click [here](./quality-control-tests-pool.md) to find out more.

 ### Frequency